OpenBeacon/OpenBeacon/README.md

     * Can't just be an open proxy for obvious reasons.
 But if I want to have an encrypted tunnel how can I prevent other protocol use?
 Restrict to a port in a SRV record of the final host?
 That requires exposing the final host.
       Maybe only allow very small TLS requests to a well-known port.
+Maybe port 48812, BEAC in hex.
+That way it would be trivial to filter a DDOS attack.
+      Is that really good enough though?

 # Going Further
 Obviously this is from from a fully fleshed out spec, comments of all kinds are